 6. Forget the pruning, except lightly.
 Fall is not the time to prune with the exception of light pruning if needed.
 Pruning pushes out new growth which doesn’t have time to harden off, and can lead to winter dieback.
 But, do prune out the dead/diseased/dying/damaged wood (a perfect harboring places for pests and diseases), or anything that needs stabilizing (i.e., long branches that could get whipped around in the winter wind).
 For pruning information and when to prune, click here.

 7. Bring the tropicals indoors.
-Tropicals won't show immediate damage unless exposed to frost or freeze.
-However, extended exposure to temperatures in the 40's can lower their resistance to pest and disease.
-Have them acclimated to indoors by the time we're experiencing consistent nighttime temperatures in the upper 40's.
-And since we are moving indoors soon, don't forget, many of our indoor plants help purify household toxins.
+Tropicals won’t show immediate damage unless exposed to frost or freeze.
+However, extended exposure to temperatures in the 40’s can lower their resistance to pest and disease.
+Have them acclimated to indoors by the time we’re experiencing consistent nighttime temperatures in the upper 40’s.
+Here’s the blog on the migrating houseplants back indoors.

 A Final Review